-- 10.1 Capital Expenditure (CAPEX) will be parameter for the CPSEs, where the same is given under the head Capital Outlay of statement no 26 (Investment in Public Enterprises under Expenditure Profile) of Budget document of Union Government.
+- 10.1 Capital Expenditure (CAPEX) will be parameter for the CPSEs, where the same is given under the head Capital Outlay of Statement No. 26 (Investment in Public Enterprises under Expenditure Profile) of Budget document of Union Government.
 CAPEX parameter will also be given to the CPSEs where the same is given by the Administrative Ministries. - 10.2 CAPEX means any expenditure incurred towards acquisition/ addition of any asset which, on completion, would form part of fixed assets and shown in Annual accounts of the CPSE under the Property, Plant and Equipment, Capital work in progress, Intangible assets etc. CAPEX may be for expansion, modernization or diversification.
 This has to be considered as per audited Balance Sheet i.e., on accrual basis and not on cash basis and would be calculated as under:

-S.No.
-Particulars Amount

-a Addition to Property, Plant and Equipment, Intangible assets etc.

-b Changes in Capital work-in-progress (+/-)

-c Changes in Capital Advance, if shown separately (+/-)
+SN Particulars Amount a Addition to Property, Plant and Equipment, Intangible Assets etc. b Changes in Capital Work-In-Progress (+/-) c Changes in Intangible Assets under development (+/-) d Changes in Capital Advance, if shown separately (+/-) Total

-Total